How does co-determination work?

 TK is a self-governing corporation under public law.
 As such, it performs public duties within the scope of the German Social Code; these duties are regulated by its members and employers on their own responsibility.
 TK’s benefits and services are financed by contributions.
 A public corporation is subject to government supervision; in TK’s case, this supervision is assumed by the Bundesamt für Soziale Sicherung [German Federal (Social) Insurance Office].

-According to a recent Forsa survey commissioned by TK, 71 per cent of adult-age Germans want to be more involved in health policy decisions.
-Three-quarters of the members covered by social insurance were in favour of being able to vote for themselves in elections for the governing boards of social insurance institutions.
+According to a Forsa survey commissioned by TK, 74 per cent of adult-age Germans want to be more involved in health policy decisions.
+About Three-quarters of the members covered by social insurance were in favour of being able to vote for themselves in elections for the governing boards of social insurance institutions.

 How do I participate in the co-determination process?